Jelmerro/carafe/README.md

   -h, --help  show this help message and exit
 ```

-For example, after creating a new carafe named 'test',
+For example, to get all info about our steam carafe,
-the command `./carafe test info` will return the following:
+the command `./carafe steam info` will return the following:

 ```
-All information about carafe 'test':
+All information about carafe 'steam':
 Configured with default system arch
 No link is currently configured
-When a carafe is linked, you can start the program with './carafe test start' To modify the link, use './carafe test link'
+When a carafe is linked, you can start the program with './carafe steam start' To modify the link, use './carafe steam link'

 The current list of executables looks like this:
 C:/Program Files (x86)/Internet Explorer/iexplore.exe
+C:/Program Files (x86)/Common Files/Steam/SteamService.exe
 C:/Program Files (x86)/Windows NT/Accessories/wordpad.exe
+C:/Program Files (x86)/Steam/uninstall.exe
+C:/Program Files (x86)/Steam/Steam.exe
+C:/Program Files (x86)/Steam/bin/SteamService.exe
 C:/Program Files (x86)/Windows Media Player/wmplayer.exe
 C:/Program Files/Internet Explorer/iexplore.exe
 C:/Program Files/Windows NT/Accessories/wordpad.exe
 C:/Program Files/Windows Media Player/wmplayer.exe
-You can add more with './carafe test install'
+You can add more with './carafe steam install'
 ```

 #### Link